-Sunlink Health Systems (NYSE:SSY) Now Covered by StockNews.com
+SunLink Health Systems (NYSE:SSY) Now Covered by StockNews.com

-StockNews.com assumed coverage on shares of Sunlink Health Systems (NYSE:SSY – Get Rating) in a research note issued to investors on Monday.
+StockNews.com assumed coverage on shares of SunLink Health Systems (NYSE:SSY – Get Rating) in a research note issued on Tuesday.
 The firm set a “hold” rating on the stock.

 Want More Great Investing Ideas?